Stephanie K Brownell

 she/her/hers or they/them/theirs

 Stephanie K Brownell is a multidisciplinary artist holding an MFA in Playwriting from Boston University.
-Her creative work is visual, intersectional and magical, with a particular focus on the body.
-She has published poetry in Typishly Literary Journal and Formercactus and fiction through CW Publishing.
-Her scholarly work focuses on discourses of oppression, resistance, and imagination in contemporary and speculative literature.
-She teaches writing through GrubStreet, the nation’s larges creative writing center, and consults as a freelance editor.
-She has previously taught at Boston University, Bentley University, Lycée Marguerite de Valois, the Cambridge Center for Adult Education, and the Elliot School.
+Their creative work is visual, intersectional and magical, with a particular focus on the body.
+Stephanie’s fiction, poetry, and drama have been published in Solstice Magazine (Editor’s Choice), Great Lakes Review, Cathexis Northwest (Featured Author), Punt Volat, and the inaugural issue of Decoded: Pride, among others.
+Their scholarly work focuses on discourses of oppression, resistance, and imagination in contemporary and speculative literature.
+Stephanie teaches writing through Carroll University and through GrubStreet, one of the nation’s leading creative writing centers, and consults as a freelance editor.
+They have previously taught at Boston University, Bentley University, the Cambridge Center for Adult Education, the Elliot School, and Lycée Marguerite de Valois.

 As a costume designer, Stephanie is interested in the use of garments to express and repress as well as the evolution of gendered expression.
 Local collaborators include Company One, Boston Playwrights’ Theatre, New Rep, Greater Boston Stage Company, Boston Symphony Orchestra, American Repertory Theatre, Apollinaire Theatre, Titanic Theatre, Flat Earth, Bridge Rep and more.
 Most recently, Stephanie designed the premiere of Paul Michael Thomson’s Leave Me Alone! at The Story Theatre, Chicago.
-Talk to her about social justice, speculative fiction, color coding, and French on instagram @skbrownell or at skbrownell.com.
+Learn more at skbrownell.com.